anish-g/Knowledge-Graph/README.md

 # Knowledge Graph

-This project deals with scraping articles from [The Himalayan Times](https://thehimalayantimes.com/) and building a Knowledge Graph using the subject, object and realtionship entities extracted from them.
+This project deals with scraping articles from [The Himalayan Times](https://thehimalayantimes.com/) and building a Knowledge Graph using the subject, object and relationship entities extracted from them.

-***

 ### Knowledge Graph Output

-* Directed Graph generated from complete extracted entities
+##### Directed Graph generated from complete extracted entities
 ![Knowledge Graph complete](knowledge_graph.png)

-* Directed Graph for the single relation "said"
+##### Directed Graph for the single relation __"said"__
 ![Knowledge Graph for "said"](kg_single_relation.png)

-***

 ### Tools Used